 Control Restricted mode for your family

-Restricted mode works on the browser or device level, so you must turn it on for each browser that you use.
-If your browser supports multiple profiles, you must turn on this mode for each profile.
+- Restricted mode works on the browser or device level, so you must turn it on for each browser that you use.
+If your browser or device supports multiple profiles, you must turn on this mode for each profile.

 Assistant speakers and smart displays